-- 1. If you are using XenDesktop 7, start troubleshooting in Citrix Director.
+- 1. Start troubleshooting in Citrix Director.
 This console displays properties of profiles that can help you diagnose and correct problems. - 2.
-Use UPMConfigCheck.
-It is a PowerShell script that examines a live Profile Management deployment and determines whether it is optimally configured.
-For more information on this tool, see Knowledge Center article CTX132805. - 3.
-If a Profile Management .ini file is in use, check its configuration on the affected computer. - 4.
-Check the settings in Group Policy (GP) against the recommended configurations that are described in Decide on a configuration.
+Use the UPMConfigCheck tool to examine a live Profile Management deployment and determines whether it's optimally configured. - For more information about installing and using this tool, see Knowledge Center article CTX132805. - 3.
+If a Profile Management .ini file is in use, check its configuration on the affected machine. - 4.
 To deactivate any Profile Management policy that you enter as lists (for example, exclusion lists and inclusion lists), set the policy to Disabled.
 Do not set the policy to Not Configured. - 5.
-Check the HKEY_LOCAL_MACHINE\SOFTWARE\Policies registry entry on the affected computer to see if there are any stale policies due to GP tattooing issues, and delete them.
+Check the HKEY\LOCAL\MACHINE\SOFTWARE\Policies registry entry on the affected machine.
+If there are any stale policies because of GP tattooing issues, delete them.
 Tattooing occurs when policies are deleted from GP but remain in the registry. - 6.
-Check the file UPMSettings.ini, which contains all the Profile Management settings that have been applied for each user.
-This file is located in the root folder of each Citrix user profile in the user store.
+Check the UPMSettings.ini file, which contains the Profile Management settings that have been applied for each user.
+This file is present in the root folder of each Citrix user profile in the user store.